Who We Are

 We are honored to be a part of the healing process for all people, families, and communities we serve.

-Our vision is a community that supports the hope, health, and healing of every Alaskan.
+A community that supports the hope, health, and healing of every Alaskan.

-Our mission is to empower Alaskans and uplift the human spirit through recovery services, housing, and promoting healthy communities.
+To empower Alaskans and uplift the human spirit through recovery services, housing, and promoting healthy communities.

 Our Strategic Focus